 Your doctor can check your risk of a stroke.
 Things that can raise your risk include:

 Some people can't take anticoagulants, because they have a higher risk of having a serious problem if bleeding occurs.
-For example, you may have a higher risk of bleeding if you have uncontrolled high blood pressure, have kidney or liver disease, or drink large amounts of alcohol.

 A device may be implanted to lower the risk of stroke.
 Doctors call the device a left atrial appendage closure device.
 The device can prevent blood clots from moving out of the heart and causing a stroke.
 The device is placed inside of the heart with a procedure that uses catheters in blood vessels.